pawelrusak/react-note-app/README.md

 ## The course code changes

-I followed the instructions of the author of the course up to the 0.15.0 tag with some exceptions such as the use of Firebase and Storybook 6, which I marked using special convention for commit messages - more about commit messages [here](https://github.com/pawelrusak/react-note-app/tree/develop#commit-messages).
+I followed the instructions of the author of the course up to the 0.15.0 tag with some exceptions such as the use of Firebase and Storybook 6.
 Later on, however, I modified almost all of the source code presented during the course and it was before I started implementing new types of functionality.
 Major changes include:

 - writing tests for the entire application using the [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/) - which I tried to do before making any changes to the source code.
 That in return, gave me more confidence and helped protect myself from bugs during later modifications.
 - writing the stories for each component by using the [Storybook 6](https://storybook.js.org/docs/riot/get-started/introduction) - The course included StoryBook related content, but it used the deprecated API of Storybook 5, so I had to write it from scratch.